-Using the T. castaneum system, we test how polyandry impacts upon colonisation success when foundresses enter a challengin thermal environment.
-We placed singly- and doubly-mated females into an empty habitat at high temperature, and then tracked population dynamics and extinction rates across ten generations.
+Using the T. castaneum system, here we therefore test how mild polyandry impacts upon colonisation success when foundresses enter a challenging thermal environment.
+Following mating opportunities with either one or two males, we placed single females into an empty habitat at 38°C, a temperature which we know is stressful for T. castaneum (Dickinson, 2018), and then tracked population dynamics and extinction rates for ten generations (one year).
 We tested the hypotheses that populations founded from polyandrous females i) were less likely to go extinct, and ii) maintained larger sizes due to increased reproductive fitness, and then identified the behavioural, ecological and genetic drivers behind colonisation success.
-These findings provide important insight into how mating strategy and inbreeding interact to affect colonisation dynamics.
+Note that our aim here is not to test explicitly how temperature affects colonisation success, but rather to test how mating patterns affect colonisation success in an environment that is known to be challenging.
+We discuss our finding in the context of how mating strategy and inbreeding interact to affect subsequent colonisation dynamics in challengin environments.

 Materials and Methods